vectorgrp/xcp-lite/README.md

 Code in unsafe blocks exists in the following places:

 - The implementation of Sync for CalSeg
-- All calls to the C FFI of the XCPlite server, which has 9 functions
+- All calls to the C FFI of the XCPlite server (optional), transport layer and protocol layer
-- In particular the XCPlite bindings XcpEventExt, ApplXcpRead/WriteMemeory, which transfer a byte pointers to a calibration values.
+- In particular the XCPlite bindings XcpEventExt and ApplXcpRead/WriteMemeory, which transfer a byte pointers to a calibration values.
 The provenance and length of these pointers are checked.

 A completely safe measurement and calibration concept is practically impossible to achieve, without massive consequences for the API, which would lead to much more additional boilerplate code to achive calibration.
 XCP is a very common approach in the automotive industry and there are many tools, HIL systems and loggers supporting it.